Home Learning Centre How Much Does an EICR Cost? The Complete 2026 UK Price Guide

 How much does an electrical installation condition report cost in the UK?

 UK average prices in 2026 are £100 to £200 for a 1 to 2 bed property, £180 to £250 for a 3 bedroom house, £250 to £400 for a 4 to 5 bedroom house, and £300 to £800 plus for commercial premises.
-Our prices start from £99 across all residential property sizes and from £15 per circuit for commercial.
+We price on circuits instead, so our prices start from £99 across all residential property sizes and from £15 per circuit for commercial.

 Why are some EICRs so cheap?